mbpfws/elecosys-app/CODE_MODIFICATION_LOG.md

 #### Implementation Details
 - Redesigned FeaturesSection with vertical card layout and 3-column grid
 - Redesigned HowItWorksSection with better visual flow and proper illustrations
-- Fixed TestimonialsSection component to include proper Divider import
+- Redesigned TestimonialsSection with improved card design and carousel navigation
-- Implemented custom counter animation in StatsSection to replace react-countup dependency
+- Redesigned StatsSection with enhanced counter animation and impact section
 - Updated translation files to include all necessary keys for the landing page
 - Created a comprehensive redesign plan to match the reference design
 - Prioritized actions to address the most critical issues first